thaliaarchi/omniwsa/docs/dialects/palaiologos.md

 - `lf` pattern should be `[\n/]+` to allow consecutive `\n` and `/`.
 - Char token `'\'` is parsed as `'\''`.
 - String tokens are unused in the parser.
+- Out-of-range integer parse errors are not reported.
+- `push 2147483648` (2^31) and `push -2147483648` (-2^31) both parse as
+  -2147483648, which is its own negation.
+This causes the first loop in `asm_gen.c:numeral` to loop infinitely, because the sign is extended on right shift.